10 Cheap Ways to Visit Thailand

 From disadvantaged children in Bangkok to chronically ill folks in the countryside, you have many options to help the great people of Thailand (and save money on your trip in the meantime).

-One organization that offers reputable volunteer programs in Thailand is Cross Cultural Solutions.
-Volunteer programs start from one week at $1750.
-Main projects include childcare and public health programs.
+One organization that offers reputable volunteer programs in Thailand is GoEco.
+Volunteer programs start from one week at $620.
+Main projects include teaching and wildlife conservation programs.

 What’s great about volunteering in Thailand is that it gives you the chance to go off the beaten path.
 Organizations like International Volunteer HQ (IVHQ) have programs that take you far away from typical tourist locations and introduce you to entirely new worlds.
 This is how you broaden your perspective and have an unforgettable trip.